PeterHorniak/nonfiction/PromptInitialLLM.md

-*Delete italic lines before pasting into chatbot* *Adapted from June 2023 version of: https://guildoftherose.org/workshops/prompt-engineering*
+*Delete italic lines before pasting into chatbot, copy from raw text that doesn't include the markdown formatting.*
+*Adapted from June 2023 version of: https://guildoftherose.org/workshops/prompt-engineering*

 You are my general answer device.